Dimurjan/Early_Irish_Law/Críth_Gablach_trans.md

 ### 43. Cía as choir 7 as téchtae do dénum biid ríg?
 Fergniae trí forggab.
 Cateat sidi?
 Fer fororgaib forggab fora chomlonn co·tregda in fer tria scíath; fer gaibes fer beogabáil ⁊ arid·ngaib i roí; fer benas dam óenbéimmim nád·fuidlea; fer for·gaib cimbid cen aurlúd, fer for·gaib éclann ar bélaib slúaig co·tuit di óenforggaub.
   Who is proper and appropriate for making food for a king?
 A warrior of three thrusts.
 What are these?
 A man who can make a thrust upon his opponent so that he transfixes the man through his shield; a man who captures a man alive and holds him fast in battle; a man who strikes down a ox with one strike and leaves nothing over to be done; a man who thrusts at a captive without \[the latter] escaping; a man who thrusts at a warrior in the front of a host so that he falls from that single thrust.

-### 44. Ataat danó trí aurrach nád-accladat ríg: errech ar thúaith asid·luí oco n-indriud; errech in tan mbís rí anechtair leis inna thúaith mani·ró a dúne; errech di sescslabrai i ndíthrub íar tuidecht tar crích.
+### 44. Ataat danó trí aurrach nád-accladat ríg: errech ar thúaith asid·luí oco n-indriud; errech in tan mbís rí anechtair leis ina thúaith mani·ró a dúne; errech di sescslabrai i ndíthrub íar tuidecht tar crích.
 Ad·gainethar húad do chách besa chethrae in dá n-errech ndédenach, nád·aithgainethar a toísech acht mad indred n-indligthech.
-  Moreover, there are three forced requisitions which do not inculpate a king: a requisition on a kingdom who absconds him while he invades them (?);
+  Moreover, there are three forced requisitions which do not inculpate a king: a requisition on a kingdom who absconds him while he invades them (?); a requisition when a king from outside is with him in his kingdom unless he shall reach his fort; a requisition of dry-stock in a waste land after \[his] coming from across the border.
+Everything \[taken as] food tribute of livestock of the latter two types of requisition is restored by him, the first type is not restored unless it be an illegal invasion.

 ### 45. Cate córus dúne ríg
+  What is the arrangement of a king's fort who is in residence permanently in face of his kingdom?
+A full 27 feet is the size of his fort on each side, 7 feet is the thickness of its groundwork (?); moreover 12 feet is its depth.
+It is there that the king is when the servile labours surround him.
+What is the servile labour?
+12 feet is the width of its edge and its depth and its length towards the fort; 30 feet is its length from outside. \[There should be] clerics to say prayers for his house: a cartload of wattle sticks and a cartload of rushes for every man.
+If the ruler has taken the tonsure, he is not entitled to build his fort but his house only; 37 feet is his house, 12 couch compartments in a royal house.

 ### 46. Co sernar tech ríg?

 ### 47. Rí túaithe dib feraib deacc